 17. Working in green office environments significantly improves cognitive performance by 61%

 Most people spend up to 90% of their day indoors.
-With green offices intentionally making space for green spaces, improved ventilation and energy efficiency, the impacts of workers have been significant.
-Research shows that working in green environments lead to significant increases in crisis response (97% higher score than non-green environments), strategy (183% higher) and information usage (172% higher).
+With green offices intentionally making space for green spaces, improved ventilation, and energy efficiency, the benefits for workers have been significant.
+Research shows that working in green environments leads to significant increases in crisis response (97% higher score than non-green environments), strategy (183% higher) and information usage (172% higher).

 18. Sustainable construction significantly reduces the strain on local resources

-While the initial high costs of sustainable buildings is a common deterrent to sustainable construction, building maintenance is not only costly but resource-heavy.
+While the initial high costs of sustainable buildings are a common deterrent to sustainable construction, building maintenance is not only costly but resource-heavy.
 In the United States, buildings account for 39% of energy use, 30% of landfill waste and 68% of total electricity consumption.
-Sustainable buildings help alleviate the repressure on buildings on local resources and preserve those resources for future generations.
+Sustainable buildings help alleviate the pressure on buildings on local resources, and preserve those resources for future generations.

 19. Alternative construction methods like prefabrication consume up to 67% less energy

-Modular construction not only cuts down energy consumption by 67% during the construction process, it also gives owners the added benefits of long-term reduced energy usage of up to 82% from their non-sustainable counterparts.
+Modular construction has additional benefits to cutting down energy consumption by 67% during the construction process.
+It also gives owners the added benefits of long-term reduced energy usage of up to 82% from their non-sustainable counterparts.

 20. Sustainable buildings significantly reduce operating costs